-We recognize the importance of member privacy, and we are committed to keeping health information private for any members, including minors, who might be vulnerable if it were shared.
+We recognize the importance of member privacy, and we are committed to keeping health information private for our members, including minors, who might be vulnerable if it were shared.

 What is a sensitive health condition?

-The Washington law defines sensitive health care services as those for:
+SB 5889 defines sensitive health care services as:

 - Domestic violence